Slope boundedness and Equidistribution theorem: Introduction

 \subsection{Backgrounds}

 The equidistribution theorem is an important result for algebraic dynamical systems.
-It was originally proved by Szpiro, Ullmo and Zhang \cite{SUZ,ullmo1998positivite, zhang1998equidistribution} over number fields in order to prove the Bogomolov conjecture.
-In \cite{Yuan_2008}, Yuan proved the equiditribution theorem over number fields (including finite places) by using his arithmetic analogue of Siu's inequality.
-Faber and Gubler \cite{Faber_2009,gubler2008equidistribution} transferred Yuan's result to function fields.
-In \cite{moriwaki2000arithmetic}, Moriwaki gives a generalization of equidistribution theorem over an arithmetic function field, that is, a finitely generated field over $\Q$.
+It was originally proved by Szpiro, Ullmo and Zhang \citep{SUZ,ullmo1998positivite, zhang1998equidistribution} over number fields in order to prove the Bogomolov conjecture.
+In \citep{Yuan_2008}, Yuan proved the equiditribution theorem over number fields (including finite places) by using his arithmetic analogue of Siu's inequality.
+Faber and Gubler \citep{Faber_2009,gubler2008equidistribution} transferred Yuan's result to function fields.
+In \citep{moriwaki2000arithmetic}, Moriwaki gave a generalization of equidistribution theorem over an arithmetic function field, that is, a finitely generated field over $\Q$.

+Here we briefly introduce the application of the equidistribution theorem over function fields.
 Let $K$ be a function field of a projective normal variety $B$ and $X$ be a projective $K$-variety of dimension $d$.
 Consider an automorphism $f:X\rightarrow X$ such that there is an ample line bundle $L$ satisfying $f^*L\simeq mL$ for some $m>1$.
-For each $1$-codimensional point $\omega\in B$, by applying Tate's limit process\cite[9.5]{BombieriGubler2006Diophan}, we can obtain a canonical metric $\phi_\omega$ of $L$ on the Berkovich analytification $\xanomega$ of $X$ with respect to the absolute value given by $\omega$.
+For each $1$-codimensional point $\omega\in B$, by applying Tate's limit process\citep[9.5]{BombieriGubler2006Diophan}, we can obtain a canonical metric $\phi_\omega$ of $L$ on the Berkovich analytification $\xanomega$ of $X$ with respect to the absolute value given by $\omega$.
 We say a point $x\in X(\ovl K)$ is \textit{preperiodic} if the orbit $\{f^n(x)\}_{n\in\N}$ is finite.
-Then the equidistribution theorem over function fields\cite{Faber_2009,gubler2008equidistribution} tells that the preperiodic points are "equidistributed" on the Berkovich space $\xanomega$ with respect to the Chambert-Loir measure given by $\phi_\omega$.
-If $K$ is a number field, we will have the Archimedean places, over which we just use the measure given by the first Chern class of a non-negatively curved smooth Hermitian metric.
-Chen and Moriwaki recently proved a result over adelic curves assuming $L$ is semiample \cite{huayimoriwaki_equi}.
+Then the equidistribution theorem over function fields\citep{Faber_2009,gubler2008equidistribution} tells us that the preperiodic points are "equidistributed" on the Berkovich space $\xanomega$ with respect to the Chambert-Loir measure given by $\phi_\omega$.
+If $K$ is a number field, we encounter the Archimedean places, over which we just use the measure given by the first Chern class of a semi-postive smooth Hermitian metric.
+Chen and Moriwaki recently proved a result over adelic curves assuming $L$ is semiample \citep{huayimoriwaki_equi}.
 In this article, we consider the case that $L$ is nef and big.